asett0/rethinking-solutions/chapter2.md

 ```

 ## 2M7
-Let SSFC represent the shown side of the first drawn card
+- Let `SSFC` represent the shown side of the first drawn card.
-Let SSSC represent the shown side of the second drawn card
+- Let `SSSC` represent the shown side of the second drawn card.
-Let FB represent the number of black sides on the first drawn card
+- Let `FB` represent the number of black sides on the first drawn card.
-Let SB represent the number of black sides on the second drawn card
+- Let `SB` represent the number of black sides on the second drawn card.
 ```
 P(FB=0, SB=1 | FB=Black, SB=White) = 0*1/N
 P(FB=0, SB=2 | FB=Black, SB=White) = 0*0/N